rrainey/agc-mechanical-cad/Notes.md

 ### 2004974D IDM PLATE

 This is easily the most complex component to model.
-The holes for wire wrapping are unmodeled.
-There's several holes for mounting circuit assemblies that remain to be cut.
+There's several holes for mounting interior circuit assemblies that remain to be cut.